Anonymodesu/SCP/scp.md

 ---

+SCP is a group of humans (agile coaches) that spread various agile development strategies and bog down the Foundation.
-SCP that blows up bureacratic processes and makes people say corporate word salad /Strangler fig? to progressively eliminate the bureacracy.
+It gradually blows up bureacratic processes and makes people say corporate word salad.
+/Strangler fig? to progressively eliminate the bureacracy.

 ---